 Introduction

 The Pinal County Attorney’s Office (PCAO), like jurisdictions across the nation, has experienced rapid increases in entries into its adult diversion program.
-The PCAO diversion program reviewed in this case study aims to prevent immediate and long-term recidivism through targeted social services and resources as well as immediate, direct connection to the PCAO diversion officers.
-To adjust to its increased caseload and effectively use its limited resources, PCAO uses an innovative case management software—iTether—to link diversion officers with clients and facilitate risk assessments, resource referrals, electronic visitation, and communication.
+The PCAO diversion program reviewed in this case study aims to prevent immediate and long-term recidivism through virtually mediated targeted social services and resources as well as immediate, direct connection to the PCAO diversion officers.
+To adjust to its increased caseload and effectively use its limited resources, PCAO uses an innovative case management application—iTether—to link diversion officers with clients and facilitate risk assessments, resource referrals, electronic visitation, and communication.
 Users can access the software via a mobile application or web browser.

-Pinal County, Arizona, is a rapidly growing, predominantly rural area with a population of roughly 430,237 individuals.
+Pinal County, Arizona, is a rapidly growing, predominantly rural area with a population of roughly 435,162 individuals.
 Residents of Pinal County are 57.9 percent White, 29.2 percent Latino, 5.6 percent Black, and 4.6 percent American Indian.
-Just under one in five (17 percent) of households have incomes below the federal poverty threshold.
-The county is large, covering more than 5,347 square miles, and has no public transportation system.
-Pinal County houses 15 separate detention facilities, including both jails and prisons.
+Approximately, one in five households (17 percent) have incomes below the federal poverty threshold.
+The county is larger than the state of Connecticut, covering more than 5,347 square miles, and has no public transportation system.
+Pinal County houses 15 separate detention facilities, including both jails and the state’s maximum-security prison.

 Our team conducted a two-day site visit with PCAO in February 2022.
 During this visit, we conducted 10 interviews with over 25 PCAO personnel and external stakeholders focused on the implementation and outcome evaluation of the case management software technology.
 We also observed diversion officers using the software to conduct client intake and risk assessments.
 While on site, we interacted with the software from the perspective of a diversion officer and a test client to better understand the various features of the application.
 Using information gleaned from this site visit, our team developed this case study, which describes the key features of the case management software and important takeaways for other agencies interested in implementing case management software for diversion and related community supervision programs.